viluiz/gan/README.md

-# GAN for time series prediction, data assimilation and uncertainty quantification
+# A GAN-based Reduced Order Model for Prediction, Data Assimilation and Uncertainty Quantification

 This repository is the official implementation of: